GSystems/FIIMDb/README.md

 - don't forget to copy lib/mysql-connector-java-5.1.41-bin.jar to tomcat lib folder
 - copy all jars from lib folder to tomcat lib folder
-- the project use mysql database
+- the project uses mysql database
 - you can import the project using the WAR file